PseudoDevs/IamGhost/FATAL3.md

-Last updated: 2024-04-02 17:12:08
+Last updated: 2024-04-02 17:12:42
-Random Quote: Pick battles big enough to matter, small enough to win. - Jonathan Kozol
+Random Quote: A friend to all is a friend to none. - Aristotle